outcome-co/devkit-py/README.md

 ## Development

-Remember to run `./pre-commit.sh` when you clone the repository.
+Run `./bootstrap.sh` when you clone the repository to get set up.